Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 ## Prometheus `CPUThrottlingHigh` alerts

-Check Prometheus for recent `CPUThrottlingHigh` Alerts.
+Check Prometheus for recent `CPUThrottlingHigh` alerts.

 1. Log in to Prometheus.